DeikeLab/collective-bubbles/docs/index.rst

 CoBubbles
 =========
-CoBubbles, for Collective Bubbles Simulations, is a modular Python code for quickly simulating bubbles on a plane (i.e. at the water surface).
+CoBubbles stands for Collective Bubbles Simulations.
+It is a modular Python code for simulating bubbles on a plane (for instance, air bubbles at the surface of water).

 Contents
 --------